jbum/carillon/README.md

 Most of the above features can be scripted using IFTTT in conjunction with the PushBullet channel.

-The arduino script is set up for an Arduino using an XBee radio to receive serial messages from a server in another part of the house (an alternate version works with straight serial via the USB port).
-It supports a simple protocol that plays melodies on the bells, which are connected to pins 5 - 13 (Low - High pitched)
+There are two Arduino scripts, one intended for use with an XBee radio which receives messages from the server in another part of the house, and one with a simple serial connection.
+Both scripts supports a simple protocol that plays melodies on the 9 bells, which are connected to pins 5 - 13 (Low - High pitched).
+The bells I have are tuned diatonically, like so:

+Actual Notes:  D  E  F# G  A  B  C  D' E'
+In C        :  G  A  B  C  D  E  F  G' A'
+Note Number :  1  2  3  4  5  6  7  8  9
+Pin Number  :  5  6  7  8  9  10 11 12 13

 The backend, implmented in Python/Flask, does a few different things: